 It is important and usually less expensive to ensure that existing customers are happy and keep coming back to the business.
-Customer loyalty programmes have evolved significantly over the years and include both customer service and rewards.
+Customer loyalty programs have evolved significantly over the years and include both customer service and rewards.
 Customer retention programs have been around for a long time, such as McDonald’s ‘Toy with Happy Meal’ program.
 However, marketers are bringing new customer acquisition and retention programs with millennials becoming a major part of the current customer landscape.

 For example, a virtual prepaid card would be emailed to the end user immediately through the instant redemption process.
 The end user, within minutes, will have their reward and can activate it online or by phone.
-But using cheques or prepaid cards, for example, would take a few days to generate the card or print the cheques and a few more days for it to get to the end user.
+But using cheques or prepaid cards, for example, would take a few days to generate the card or print the cheque and a few more days for it to get to the end user.

 Today the end user expects engagement immediately and they want it to be correct the first time.
 If the end user is instantly captivated, they might let a bad experience slide even if the engagement presented is wrong.

 Data shows that if delivery of engagement or result of the engagement is immediate but not right, continued loyalty was over 75% ensured.
 If the delivery of the engagement was right but not immediate, continued loyalty was less than 65%.

 One size doesn’t fit all